JesseLabruyere/JS_demo/README.md

 ## Prototype inheritance
 Inheritance with prototypes is a way of using a existing prototype with its functions as base for a new prototype.
 There are different ways to implement inheritance using prototypes.
-The first example is using 'object.create()' This seems to be the most flexible way since the constructor is not called by default.
+The first example is using 'object.create()'.
+This seems to be the most flexible way since the constructor is not called by default.
 The other way is by creating a new object instance of the parent prototype.

 ### Inheritance using object.create()
 ```